isaakhanimann/psychonautwiki-journal-android/README.md

-# Health Assistant
+# PsychonautWiki Journal

-Health Assistant is an android app to make recreational drug users safer.
+PsychonautWiki Journal is an app to make recreational drug users safer.
 The aim is to provide features that are attractive to users as well as useful from a harm-reduction perspective.
 This app is built natively with [Jetpack Compose](https://developer.android.com/jetpack/compose).

 💻 Requirements